SCEP (Simple Certificate Enrollment Protocol): Complete Guide

 To learn more about how our SCEP Gateway integrates with MDMs, check out our Managed Device Solutions Page.

-However, Jamf is different than other MDMs, so you will want to look into how your MDM supports SCEP.
-Below, we will share how all MDMs support SCEP and what are some unique ways each MDM supports it.
+However, Jamf is different from other MDMs, so you will want to look into how your MDM supports SCEP.
+Below, we will explain how all MDMs support SCEP and outline some unique ways each MDM supports it.

 Configuring SCEP with Different MDM/EMMs